 1. Become a Pinterest virtual assistant

-Pinterest virtual assistants can help bloggers, social media influencers, and online business owners optimize their Pinterest accounts.
-Your tasks might include:
+Pinterest virtual assistants help bloggers, social media influencers, and online business owners optimize their Pinterest accounts.
+This includes things like:

 2. Make money on Pinterest as a blogger